python/cpython/Doc/library/shelve.rst

    to load a shelf from an untrusted source.
 Like with pickle, loading a shelf can execute arbitrary code.

-Shelf objects support all methods supported by dictionaries.
+Shelf objects support most of the methods supported by dictionaries.
 This eases the transition from dictionary based scripts to those requiring persistent storage.

+Note, the Python 3 transition methods (:meth:`~dict.viewkeys`, :meth:`~dict.viewvalues`, and :meth:`~dict.viewitems`) are not supported.

 Two additional methods are supported: